yarisvt/tyk-docs/tyk-docs/content/analytics-and-reporting/log-browser.md

 * Errors Only
 * By Status Code

-You will be presented with a list of requests, and their meta-data:
+You will be presented with a list of requests, and their metadata:

 ![Log Viewer](/docs/img/dashboard/usage-data/log_browser_new.png)